 4. Engage with them the same way as you always have

-Help your loved one feel like their old self again by doing the same things you’ve done before.
+Help your loved one to adjust back to normal life and feel like their old self again by doing the same things you’ve done before.
+Just be yourself – this semblance of normalcy can instill a sense of comfort and safety, amid their internal chaos.

 5. Know where they can turn if they need immediate help